sayyidkhan/quiz_php/README.md

 ## Literature Section
 ### Four Sections
-- section 1: Qns on books
+- section 1: Qns on books (1)
-- section 2: Qns on authors
+- section 2: Qns on books (2)
-- section 3:
+- section 3: Qns on authors
 - section 4: Qns on history